 - The exact population of the howler monkeys varies depending on the species.

 - The most common species is the Columbian red howler monkey (Alouatta seniculus).

 - The Yucatan black howler monkey (Alouatta pigra) and the Maranhao red-handed howler monkey (Alouatta ululata) species are Endangered and Critically Endangered, respectively.
 There are less than 2,500 individuals of Maranhao red-handed howler monkeys in the wild.

-- Howler monkey is among the biggest of the New World monkeys.
+- The howler monkey is among the biggest of the New World monkeys.

 - Unlike other South American monkeys, howler monkeys are not very active and agile.

 - Howler monkeys can smell food (especially fruits and nuts) from a distance of 2 km.

 - Their loud howls can be heard as far as 3 miles (4.8 km) away.

 - Male and female individuals of the black howler monkey species have different fur colors.
 Females have blonde fur color while males have black.
 It is one of the few primate species with such characteristics.

 - In the habitat range of the howler monkeys, their percentage is the highest of all the primates in the region.